dangkhoa1410/ticketApp/README.md

 ### ADMIN dashboards
 ```
-- Admin can post a ticket by a form
 - View all tickets in a table with ACTION COLUMN
 - Review system: ACCEPT -> ticket will turn GREEN
                  REJECT -> ticket will turn RED